 Instead of the standard one-on-one conversation with a single person, a panel interview is with several people, all at the same time.
-People who've been on this type of interview often describe it in negative terms — the "firing squad" vibe and "endurance test" quality can make panel interviews intimidating.
+Each member of the group of interviewers will have their own questions about your credentials, experience, and skills.

 Preparing for a Panel Interview

-Knowing which people are in the interview room, and what their job titles and responsibilities are, can help give a sense of where the job you’re interviewing for fits within the company.
+Knowing which people are in the interview room, and what their job titles and responsibilities are, can provide a sense of where the job you’re interviewing for fits within the company.

-Make sure you have a copy of your resume for everyone who will be at the panel interview (and maybe bring a few extra, just in case).
+When you're interviewing in person, make sure you have a copy of your resume for everyone who will be at the panel interview (and maybe bring a few extra, just in case).

 During the Panel Interview